vertigo-web/vertigo/tutorial.md

 }
 ```

 This is the main entry point for the application.
-It creates a very simple state (a string message) and defines a function that transforms this state into a `DomElement`.
+It creates a very simple state (a string message) and transforms this state into a `DomElement`.

 Let's outline a little bigger picture now.